The Dead Children's Playground

 I strolled forward, her back turned towards me as she

 crouched, fiddling with something on the ground.
-I gently tapped on her
+I gently tapped on her shoulder

-more pale than her attire.
+than her attire.

 "Hi, my name is Eric.
 What's yours?"
 I asked,